 The QLTS and SQE exams are administered by Kaplan, a sole assessment provider that has been appointed by the SRA to carry out the assessments on their behalf.
 Kaplan is not allowed to offer preparation courses for either the QLTS or SQE.

 Likewise in the QLTS, SQE1 and some elements of SQE2 will be available at various international centres, but the oral element of SQE2 will only be available in England and Wales initially.

 Part 1 of the QLTS, the MCT, focuses on assessing the application of knowledge of substantive law, and is only one assessment, consisting of 180 questions, divided into morning and afternoon periods of 2 hours and 45 minutes each.
 The MCT lasts 5 hours and 30 minutes.
 You are given an unlimited number of attempts to pass.

-Part 2 of the QLTS assesses six different skills across three legal practice areas, has 15 assessments and takes 12 hours and 45 minutes, and also comes with an unlimited amount of attempts to pass.
-Stage 2 of the SQE assesses seven different skills, five legal practice areas, has 14 assessments and takes 10 hours and 30 minutes, but you are given only three attempts to pass each assessment in a 6-year period.
+Part 2 of the QLTS assesses five different skills across three legal practice areas, has 15 assessments and takes 12 hours and 45 minutes, and also comes with an unlimited amount of attempts to pass.
+SQE2 assesses six different skills, five legal practice areas, has 16 assessments and takes 13 hours and 45 minutes, but you are given only three attempts to pass each assessment in a 6-year period.

 With the QLTS, there is no time frame that both parts much be completed, but with the SQE, both stages must be completed within 6 years.